githubnext/eea/docs/report.md

 Note that the start and end states are just code.
 Code is King.

-Note also that the `ExtractPartialSpec` function is not a simple "summarization" function.
+In this `ExtractPartialSpec` function is not a simple "summarization" function.
 It is a complex function that can involve multiple steps, including retrieval of relevant code, summarization, and generation of a specification.
-Further the output need not be plain text or markdown: it can in theory be a diagram generator, or property extractor, or entity extractor, or a myriad of other analysis operations over code.
+Further the output need not be plain text or markdown: the extraction function it can in theory be a diagram generator, or property extractor, or entity extractor, or a myriad of other extractive operations over code.
+These functions can be autonomous agentic processes that have any internal iteration or processing logic.

 The inputs to the `ApplyPartialSpecChange` function include both the original and modified partial specifications.
 This function will typically be implemented by an LLM, and in its prompt-preparation the change being requested can be assessed and emphasized ("the developer has added a new requirement" or "the developer has adjusted X to Y" etc.).
 Further, the entire context of the original analysis is known to the function, and so the LLM processing can be designed to apply the change in a way that is consistent with the original analysis.

-Note that in the purist, dogmatic form of EEA, no code editing by the human is needed at all - in theory all coding can proceed via repeated specification extraction, editing and application.
-However, in practice, the human will often need to edit the code directly, and this is compatible with EEA.
+Note that in the purist, dogmatic form of code-first programming with natural language, no code editing by the human is needed at all.
+In theory all coding can proceed via repeated specification extraction, editing and application.
+However, in practice, the human will often need to edit the code directly.
+Direct code-editing is compatible with the EEA approach, and the human can choose to edit the code directly or extract, edit and apply the specification.
+The EEA approach is thus a hybrid of code-first and spec-first programming, where the human can choose to work with either code or specifications, and where the specifications are ephemeral and editable.

 ## Many Pivots, Many Partial Specifications

 EEA embraces the idea that there is not one "primary" specification, but rather many possible "partial" specifications that can be used to give valid "views" of code.
 This is a key difference to most spec-first programming, which inevitably must embrace a more-or-less unitary notion of specification.
+A unitary notion of specification generally leads to a way to organize specifications, e.g. as a hierarchically organized description of components or concepts.
 Instead, the EEA approach conceptualizes software as multi-dimensional, multi-faceted, pivotable: more like a data cube than a hierarchically organized concept tree.

 In our version of EEA, we have simply allowed pivots to be arbitrary natural language, with some initial suggested pivots.
 This is a very simple and flexible approach.
 As we have used the tool, we have explored many different kinds of pivots.
 Some of these are catalogued below, but this is not an exhaustive list.
-The key point is that the pivot can be anything, and the extraction process can be anything.
+The key point is that the pivot can be any natural language, and the extraction process can be similarly general.
 The extraction process can be a simple LLM invocation, or it can be a complex multi-step process that involves multiple LLMs, retrieval systems, and other tools.

-The following are examples of pivots we have explored in our prototypes:
+The following are examples of pivots we have explored in our prototypes, with indicative examples of the kinds of extracts, edits and code results that can be made to the code.
+The examples are not exhaustive, and the pivots are not mutually exclusive.

 - **General Summary**: A general summary of the behavior of the code